 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The new credit losses standard changes impairment model for most financial assets and certain other instruments.
 For trade and other receivables, contract assets recognized as a result of applying ASC 606, loans, and certain other instruments, entities will be required to use new forward-looking "expected loss" model that generally will result in earlier recognition of credit losses than under today's incurred loss model.
 ASU 2016-13 is effective for annual periods beginning after December 15, 2022.
-Management is currently evaluating the impact of this ASU on its financial statements.
+The adoption of the ASU did not have a material impact on the Foundation's financial statements.